 Wednesday – Juneau

-Juneau is your best bet for humpback whale watches unless your cruise also goes to Icy Strait Point/Hoonah.
+Juneau is your best bet for humpback whale watching unless your cruise also goes to Icy Strait Point/Hoonah.
 If you can, I recommend joining a small boat tour so you can talk with the captain.
 If schedules don’t work out or if you prefer a larger ship for a smoother ride, don’t sweat it.
 All the whale watches head to the same areas.

 Another great option for Juneau is hiking the Perseverance Trail.
 It’ll take you 3-4 hours if you walk from the cruise port to the trailhead.
 You’ll pass Ebner Falls, forest scenery, and Gold Creek.
 Skip the detour to Glory Hole — there’s not much to see.